One question I get asked often is, “I’m an athlete. Can I do keto?”

 3. It decreases the build up of lactate, which helps control pH and respiratory function.
 A myth of low carb diets is that it puts you in a state of acidosis.

 4. It improves cognition.
 Ketones aren’t just fuel for our body, but they are also great for our brain.
 They provide substrates to help repair damaged neurons and membranes.
-This is why I really push a high fat/low carb diet for clients who suffer from Alzheimer’s (type 3 diabetes) and seizures.
+This is why I really push a ketogenic diet for clients who suffer from Alzheimer’s (type 3 diabetes) and seizures.

 5. It doesn’t damage our immune system and less free radical damage in our cells.
 Free radicals are highly reactive molecules produced in the mitochondria that damage protein tissues and membranes of the cells.
 Free radicals happen as we exercise.
 But ketones are a ‘clean-burning fuel.’
 When ketones are the fuel source, ROS (oxygen free radicals) is drastically reduced.
 Intense exercise on a high-carb diet overwhelms the antioxidant defenses and cell membranes which explains why extreme athletes have impaired immune systems and decreased gut (intestinal) health.
 A well-designed ketogenic diet, not only fights off these aging antioxidants, it also reduces inflammation of the gut and immune systems are stronger than ever.
 After reading this, I am no longer concerned about taking all the anti-oxidant supplements that I do!
 I also don’t worry about getting as many anti-oxidants in my food like with veggies and definitely not with fruit!